huangli712/ACFlow/docs/src/library/global.md

 # Constants

-*Define some type aliases and string constants for the ACFlow package.*
+*Define some type aliases and string constants for the ACFlow toolkit.*

 ## Contents